shadrxcc/the-kaftan-plug-station/README.md

 # The-Kaftan-Plug-Station:
-> HTML & CSS Capstone Project
+> HTML & CSS Capstone Project (The Kaftan Plug Station): A personalized online clothing page built based on the project specifications and design from a tea station website.

 ## Built With
 * HTML